-The existing driveway will create a little additional site disturbance or soil compaction but will require the removal of only a few trees.
-The driveway will be 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
-The driveway is approximately 247 feet long therefore a turn around will be required.
+The driveway is 12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12%.
+The driveway is approximately 250 feet long and has a turn around at the entrance of the garage.
 The driveway is less than 400 feet therefore no pull-outs will be required.